facebookresearch/CompilerGym/docs/source/llvm/index.rst

     'ExtractValueCount': 0, 'InsertValueCount': 0, 'LandingPadCount': 0,
     'FreezeCount': 0}

-The derived :code:`InstCountNorm` space returns the instruction counts normalized to the total number of instructions:
+The derived spaces :code:`InstCountNorm` and :code:`InstCountNormDict` return the instruction counts normalized to the total number of instructions (index 0 in the table above).
+The first feature is omitted, yield a 69-dimensionality feature vector:

     >>> env.observation["InstCountNorm"]
     array([1.1566034e-01, 9.3427347e-03, 9.1384007e-03, 1.0248450e-01,